LeChatErrant/lantern/README.md

 # What is it ?

-This Command-Line Interface purpose is to help you to initialize, develop and maintain projects generated from [API-template](https://github.com/LeChatErrant/API-template)
+This Command-Line Interface purpose is to help you to initialize, develop and maintain projects generated from **[API-template](https://github.com/LeChatErrant/API-template)**

-It essentially saves your time by writing boilerplate code for you
+It essentially saves your time by writing **boilerplate code** for you

 > It is currently under heavy development, so new features will be release soon ❤️

-Don't hesitate to share your improvements or to give feedback on [Discord](https://discord.gg/4Djq9Qsc3e) :wink:
+Don't hesitate to share your improvements or to give feedback on **[Discord](https://discord.gg/4Djq9Qsc3e)** :wink:

 ![Demo](.github/assets/generate.gif)

-# Work in progress

- - [ ] More options when creating API resource (especially which relations to create)
- - [ ] Init new project from scratch
- - [ ] Edit an existing resource
- - [ ] Delete resource

 # Get started